dan1elt0m/dunky/README.md

 ### Remarks
 - This kernel is still in development and may have some bugs.
 - This extension works well together with the junity extension.

+### Issues?
+If you encounter any issues, please open an issue on the [GitHub repository](https://github.com/dan1elt0m/dunky/issues).